MyNextID/web-signing-infrastructure/id-token-binding.md

 ## 1. Introduction

-OpenID Connect (OIDC) enables an **Identity Provider (IDP)** to issue a signed **ID Token** containing verifiable user claims.  **PassKeys**, based on the FIDO2/WebAuthn standard, are hardware-backed, phishing-resistant credentials that require user presence verification.
+OpenID Connect (OIDC) enables an **Identity Provider (IDP)** to issue a signed **ID Token** containing verifiable user claims.  **passkeys**, based on the FIDO2/WebAuthn standard, are hardware-backed, phishing-resistant credentials that require user presence verification.

-This document specifies a mechanism to cryptographically bind a user’s PassKey to an OIDC ID Token using the `nonce` field.
-The result is a verifiable linkage between **identity assertions** (from the IDP) and **key control** (from the PassKey), without requiring any modifications to IDPs.
+This document specifies a mechanism to cryptographically bind a user’s passkey to an OIDC ID Token using the `nonce` field.
+The result is a verifiable linkage between **identity assertions** (from the IDP) and **key control** (from the passkey), without requiring any modifications to IDPs.

 ## 2. Terminology